Breinify/brein-api-library-react/docs/recommendations/carousel/carousel.md

 * [getComponentProps](#getcomponentprops)

 ### component
-The props for your component comes from [getComponentProps](#getcomponentprops).
-This component renders each item in the carousel.
+A custom component that will be used to render a single item in the carousel.
+The props for this component are determined by [getComponentProps](#getcomponentprops).

 #### Example
 ```tsx